joonalaurila0/hotelapp/client/README.md

   password: `meow123`

 By pressing at the 'sign in' link, you will be directed to keycloak's login page to perform the authentication.

+# About

+The client for the application is a running on TypeScript 4.5.4, React 17.0.2 and the application running on Webpack 5 for module bundling and Babel 7 for polyfilling.
+The deployment happens through nginx web server.
+To change the deployment variables, you can use an .env file, webpack.config.js and conf/nginx.conf.